stuartshay/nyc-landmarks-vector-db/docs/secret_detection_guide.md

 The pre-commit hooks now pass cleanly while still detecting real secrets if accidentally added.

+### CI/CD Integration

+The secret detection is fully integrated into the GitHub Actions CI/CD pipeline:

+- **Automatic Installation**: The CI workflow automatically installs `gitleaks` and all dependencies
+- **Pull Request Checks**: Secret scanning runs on every pull request
+- **Branch Protection**: Prevents merging if secrets are detected

+See `.github/workflows/pre-commit.yml` for the complete CI configuration.

 The project uses gitleaks to automatically scan for API keys, tokens, credentials, and other secrets in all files, including documentation.
 This helps prevent accidental exposure of sensitive information.

 ## How Secret Detection Works